adelevie/RestfulConsumer/README.md

 RestfulConsumer
 ===============

-Heavily inspired by Jon Nunemaker's HTTParty, RestfulConsumer tries to make API consumption as simple as possible for the Java side of things.
+Heavily inspired by Jon Nunemaker's HTTParty, RestfulConsumer tries to make API consumption as simple as possible--at least on the Java side of the world.

 Usage
 -----